Support the Ringside Report Network

 • The matchup with Diaz is highly anticipated due to their previous bout at UFC 158.

-• St-Pierre and Diaz have suffered injuries, but the matchup is still expected to occur later, not yet announced.
+• St-Pierre and Diaz have suffered injuries, but the matchup is still expected to occur later, and the date has not yet been announced.

 Returning to competition after a four-year hiatus, former UFC welterweight champion Georges St-Pierre is set to face off against rival Nick Diaz in a highly-anticipated grappling match.